fredmoreira/talksupertest/README.md

-# talksupertest
+# API Testing Talk

-Base repository for talk about API testing and Contract Test using Supertest and Joi
+Base repository for talk about API and Contract Testing using Supertest and Joi

 API Example on test - https://github.com/fredmoreira/phone-book